researchart/rose6icse/submissions/available/rigby_mirsaeedi_turnover/STATUS.md

 2. **Data**: The database backup file of all five examined projects is provided.
 In addition, if researchers want to evaluate other projects, [instructions](https://github.com/CESEL/RelationalGit) on using our tool for gathering data from git and GitHub and performing simulations are provided.

-3. **Verification and Validation**: Using the provided raw data which includes information gathered from git and Github, researchers are able to use our tool to run recommendation simulation and [generate](https://github.com/CESEL/RelationalGit/tree/master/ReplicationPackage) the results.
+3. **Verification and Validation**: Using the provided raw data which includes information gathered from git and Github, researchers are able to use our tool to run recommendation simulations and [generate](https://github.com/CESEL/RelationalGit/tree/master/ReplicationPackage) the results.

 4. **DOI**: